metakgp/eva/README.md

 ### Present Setup

 This is deployed on Heroku.
 The name of the app is `metakgp-eva`.
-Contact @amrav on the Metakgp Slack, if you want to push changes to this bot.
+If you want to push changes to eva, open a PR on this repository.

 ### Running Eva Locally